alexwilkerson/ddstats-server/README.md

 #### submission stuff

 - [x] finish the logic behind game submissions and filtering (i think this is done)

+#### live notification functionality

+- [ ] verify & fix bugs in client that relate to game submissions https://github.com/alexwilkerson/ddstats-go/blob/master/net.go#L80-L86
+- [ ] create socket.io listener for `game_submitted` function which has arguments (`gameID int`, `notifyPlayerBest bool`, `notifyAbove1000 bool`)
+- [ ] create discord bot listener which runs in its own goroutine and has channels for notifying player best and notifying when player is above 1000
+- [ ] create connection between socket.io -> websocket -> discord for player best and above 1000 notifications

 ### TODO: endpoints